8 Best Indoor Plants for Starting Your Collection Right

 Remember, plants are living things, so they certainly require some degree of care.
 But since not all plants are made the same, some require far less and are even more forgiving when we care (er, water) a bit too little or too much.

 So if you’re just starting out or feel like you’ve tried and are at wit's end, there is still hope!
-For the easiest to care for, low-maintenance, hardest-to-kill house plants, try one (or all 8!) of these various options:
+For the easiest to care for, low-maintenance, hardest-to-kill house plants, try one (or all 8!) of these various options below.
+Or go ahead and start shopping beginner houseplants online now.

 1. Air Plant (Tillandsia)